lukasNo1/opi/README.md

     'minYield': 3.00,

     # prevent paying for rollups (CAN IGNORE minGapToATM, minStrike and minYield if ITM!!!)
-    'rollWithoutDebit': True,
+    'rollWithoutDebit': True

-    # console, email ### what should happen if the bot can't find a cc with the given configuration to write
+The bot will inform you about important events either directly in the console or over email.

-    'writeRequirementsNotMetAlert': 'console'
+(For emails you need to add credentials for a smtp server in configuration.py and set the 'botAlert' setting to "email")

 ### Rollups: Further explanation